ericoporto/ags-manual-wiki/Globalfunctions_Room.md

 cutscene.

-The DISABLETINTS parameter specifies whether the visual effects of the regions (ie. light levels and tints) are also disabled.
+The DISABLETINTS parameter specifies whether the visual effects of the regions (i.e. light levels and tints) are also disabled.
 If you pass this as 0, then just the events will be turned off.

 Example: